iclr-blogposts/2025/_posts/2025-04-28-scalable-mcts.md

 Experiments show that MP-MCTS not only achieves deeper trees but also consistently outperforms TDS-df-UCT in solution quality.
 In molecular design benchmarks, MP-MCTS running on 256 cores for 10 minutes found solutions comparable to non-parallel MCTS running for 42 hours<d-cite key="yang2021practical"></d-cite>.

 Distributed depth-first MCTS approaches like TDS-df-UCT and MP-MCTS represent a significant step forward in scaling MCTS for large-scale distributed environments.
 While TDS-df-UCT introduced foundational ideas for mitigating communication bottlenecks, MP-MCTS refined these concepts to achieve better tree depth, scalability, and solution quality.
-By intelligently reducing backpropagation overhead and introducing node-level history tables, these methods achieve significant speedups while approximating the behavior of sequential MCTS.
+By cleverly reducing backpropagation overhead and introducing node-level history tables, these methods achieve significant speedups while approximating the behavior of sequential MCTS.

 ## Conclusion